Cjreynol/PyTimer/README.md

 either `python -m pytimer` or `python pytimer/__main__.py` to bring up the application window.

+## Using PyTimer

-V1.1 is simple, start and stop the timer with the top-most button and reset it back to 0 with the bottom-most button.
+The interface is simple, the Start/Stop button(shortcut spacebar) toggles the stopwatch and Reset puts it back to 00:00:00.00.

+New in 1.2, clicking on the time itself brings up a window to enter a time to set the stopwatch to.
+This is intended to help with recovering from a crash or accidental closing of the application.

 ## Building from source